mgerasika/ua-video-torrent/readme.md

 # Short info

-This app - it's html parser that get all hd movies info from https://toloka.to/ and https://uakino.club/ websites and stores into database for quick search + downloading torrent files.
+This app - it's html parser that get all hd cartoons info from https://toloka.to/ and https://uakino.club/ websites and stores into database for quick search + downloading torrent files.
 All torrent files uploaded to [amazon s3](https://aws.amazon.com/s3/) storage & [firebase cdn](https://firebase.google.com/docs/hosting).

 # Stack